 Most investment products show the growth of $10,000 over a certain number of years to help get a historical perspective of what may be expected in the future.
 For the Vanguard funds I was able to create a comparison chart of the four Vanguard funds used in the Acorns portfolio.
 Below shows what investments of $10,000 in each of the funds have done over the preceding 5 years, from December of 2010 through December of 2015.

-Depending on exactly which ending point is picked, these four funds essentially grew from $40,000 to about $60,000 in a five year time frame.
-The Vanguard S&P; 500 fund (VOO) didn't exist prior to 2010 so five years was the maximum data available for all five funds.
-The Vanguard Emerging Markets fund (VWO) looks a little dismal but over a ten year period it has produced an average annualized return of a little over 5%.
+Depending on exactly which ending point is picked, these four funds essentially grew from $40,000 to about $60,000 in five years.
+The Vanguard S&P 500 fund (VOO) didn't exist prior to 2010 so five years was the maximum data available for all five funds.
+The Vanguard Emerging Markets fund (VWO) looks a little dismal but over a 10-year period it has produced an average annualized return of a little over 5%.
 It’s still a bit dismal in comparison to the other funds, but since it's dropped over 3% in the past five years maybe there's some potential growth to be had at a relatively good price right now.
 Time will tell.

 Generally speaking stocks have more risk than bonds.
 If we look more closely at the four Vanguard ETFs offered by Acorns we note that a Risk Potential is assigned to each ETF.
 (Learn seven ways to invest outside of the stock market.)

 This leads us into the bonds portion of the Acorns portfolio and one of the few places where I've had concerns with Acorns.

-If you recall from a snapshot of the initial Moderate Portfolio I originally signed up for that 33% of my portfolio was in Corporate bonds with 6% in Government securities.
-However, on December 11, 2015 the account was reallocated.
+When I originally signed up for the moderate portfolio 33% of my portfolio was in Corporate bonds with 6% in government securities.
+However, on Dec.
+11, 2015 the account was reallocated.
 The previous 33% allocation to corporate bonds was cut by over a third to the current 20% and the 6% previously allocated to Government bonds was more than tripled to 19%.
-This change was listed as a Rebalance in my Acorns portfolio but seems more like a reallocation.
+This change was listed as a rebalance in my Acorns portfolio but seems more like a reallocation.

 Other than age-based 529 plans or target retirement fund portfolios which become more conservative as one gets closer to college or retirement, I've never seen a portfolio changed midstream before.
 When I questioned Acorns about this change on their Facebook page, they claimed it was a due to changing market conditions, (i.e., the Feds raising the interest rates).
 I'm keeping an open mind about this but from my vantage point I saw a corporate ETF paying a respectable 3.1% get slashed while bolstering the anemic 0.6% in government securities.
 This was part of the reason I changed my portfolio allocation from Moderate to Aggressive (the Aggressive portfolio holds the lowest percentage in government bonds).
 Plus, I wanted to take advantage of the lower stock prices which have appeared at the beginning of 2016 to potentially boost long term gain.